Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 The mods you can make will target the "Textures and Materials" skin and iris frameworks.

-For all of the sections below, you first have to select the wanted material in Penumbra's Advanced Editing window and go into the `g_MaterialParameter` part, in Advanced Shader Resources.
+For all of the sections below, you first have to select the wanted material in Penumbra's Advanced Editing window and go into the `g_MaterialParameter` part, in Advanced Shader Resources *(in 733+: Material Constants)*.
 Once you're done, don't forget to save your file.

 ### Iris/Skin: Glow Adjustment

-To globally adjust the iris or skin glow, add the constant with ID `0x8F6498D1` (it may already be there if editing an already modded material).
+To globally adjust the iris or skin glow, add the constant with ID `0x8F6498D1` *(in 733+: Emissive Conversion)* (it may already be there if editing an already modded material).

 - The first value is the global glow multiplier in well-lit environments ;
 - The second value is the global glow multiplier in dark environments.